-14.62.200 Applicability - Relationship to other rules and regulations.
+14.62.200 Applicability - Relationship to other rules and regulations

 - (a) Sole and Exclusive Procedure.
-Except as may be otherwise provided in this chapter, and notwithstanding any other provisions in the city code, the provisions of this chapter shall be the sole and exclusive procedure for review and approval of a proposed facilities modification which the applicant asserts is subject to review under Section 6409 (Spectrum Act).
+The provisions in this Section 14.62.200 and 14.62.210 shall be the sole and exclusive procedure for review and approval of a proposed facilities modification which the applicant asserts are subject to review under Section 6409 (Spectrum Act).
 To the extent that other provisions of the city code establish a parallel process for review and approval of a project permit application for a proposed facilities modification, the provisions of this chapter shall control.
 If any part of an application for project permit approval includes a proposed facilities modification, the proposed facilities modification portion of the application shall be reviewed under the provisions of this chapter.
-If an application for project permit approval includes a proposal to modify an eligible support structure, and the applicant does not assert in the application that the proposal is subject to review under Section 6409, such proposal shall not be subject to review under this chapter and may be subject to review under other applicable provisions of the city code. - (b) Nonconforming Structures.
-This section shall not apply to a proposed facility modification to an eligible support structure that is not a legal conforming or legal nonconforming structure at the time a completed eligible facilities modification application is filed with the city.
-To the extent that the nonconforming structures and use provisions of the city code would operate to prohibit or condition approval of a proposed facilities modification application otherwise allowed under this chapter, such provisions are superseded by the provisions of this chapter and shall not apply. - (c) Replacement of Eligible Support Structure.
+If an application for project permit approval includes a proposal to modify an eligible support structure, and the applicant does not assert in the application that the proposal is subject to review under Section 6409, such proposal shall not be subject to review under this section and may be subject to review under other applicable provisions of the city code.

+- (b) Illegal Structures.
+EFM's do not apply to structures that were never permitted. - (c) Replacement of Eligible Support Structure.
 This chapter shall not apply to a proposed facility modification to an eligible support structure that will involve replacement of a tower or base station. - (d) First Deployment - Base Station.
-This chapter shall not apply to a proposed facility modification to a structure, other than a tower, that does not, at the time of submittal of the application, already house or support transmission equipment lawfully installed within or upon, or attached to, the structure. - (e) Interpretation.
-Interpretations of this chapter shall be guided by Section 6409; the FCC eligible facilities request rules, the FCC's Report and Order, in regard to Acceleration of Broadband Deployment by Improving Wireless Facilities Siting Policies, WT Docket Nos.
+This chapter shall not apply to a proposed facility modification to a structure, other than a tower, that does not, at the time of submittal of the application, already house or support a WCF lawfully installed within or upon, or attached to, the structure. - (e) Interpretation.
+Interpretations of this chapter shall be guided by Section 6409; the FCC eligible facilities request rules, the FCC's Report and Order, regarding Acceleration of Broadband Deployment by Improving Wireless Facilities Siting Policies, WT Docket Nos.
 13-238, 13-32; WC Docket No. 11-59; FCC 14-153.